Port of Johnstown's $10M makeover will help satiate booming demand for Canadian grain | CBC News

 The plan will also increase the storage capacity of the port's elevators.

-"We're hoping that we'll be able to load ships and get them out of the out of the elevator within a 12 to 15 hour period, where it previously would take us sometimes as much as two and three days," Sayeau told CBC Radio's All In A Day.
+"We're hoping that we'll be able to load ships and get them out of the elevator within a 12- to 15-hour period, where it previously would take us sometimes as much as two and three days," Sayeau told CBC Radio's All In A Day.

 Sayeau said work on the port is expected to begin in the fall.